donhatch/ShephardsPlayApplet/README.md

-  in which the cut tree follows the sweep direction [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction, and in fact steepKiller can force the flow to be arbitrarily steep, however it's probably not possible to replicate that one.]
+  in which the cut tree follows the sweep direction [false, counterexample: sweepKiller, or sweepKiller1, can force flow to arbitrarily close to 45 degrees away from the sweep direction, (XXX what did I mean here? less than 45 degrees away doesn't make a counterexample) and in fact steepKiller can force the flow to be arbitrarily steep, however it's probably not possible to replicate that one.]